QuickStart Mainframe Automation

 As this is my first Mainframe Automation, it's a fairly linear model, to open up a connection, where those host details set up earlier appear.
 I've got it automated to capture screenshots, and we are good to go.

 To get going, let’s Generate just one Test Case as one path through this straightforward model and Run.
 Choose Automation Code, and Execute.
-Essentially is going to pick up some Code Templates that sit in the background of Test Modeller to automatically Generate and Run Tests, and as expected with a straightforward Test it has zero failures.
+Essentially is going to pick up some Code Templates that sit in the background of Quality Modeller to automatically Generate and Run Tests, and as expected with a straightforward Test it has zero failures.

 Model Out Combinations

-From a straightforward linear Model, let’s now use different Components in Test Modeller to vary some details.
+From a straightforward linear Model, let’s now use different Components in Quality Modeller to vary some details.
 So on the left-hand side of the model view we've got various Tasks and Conditions, ready for applying different Logic into this particular model.
 Use a Condition node for adding in a User Login and again capture a screenshot, and also a Password, before updating the Parameters.

 Previously we had just one path or one Test Case and now with two we'll Run this Automation Code, again picking up the Code Template in the background which looks at specific Data Variables added to the demo.